Tyrykin/rsschool-cv-GG/cv.md

 ## Information about me.

-My name is Ilyyyyyyya, I am 25 years old, I live in Belarus in the city of Brest.
+My name is Ilya, I am 25 years old, I live in Belarus in the city of Brest.
 I am a technologist by profession, I work as a quality controller in the ETERE shop, but I want to improve my skills.
 My goal is to become a Front-End Developer.
 I have a constant desire to learn something new and develop.

 ## Skills: